Atem18/atemlire/_drafts/how-to-setup-a-vpn-on-ubuntu-19-10-using-wireguard.md

 Endpoint = ubuntu.mydomain.com:51820
 ```

-He the client’s IP address, it has to match the one you defined in the server’s configuration.
+Address: Client’s IP address, it has to match the one you defined in the server’s configuration.

-Replace PEER_IPHONE_PRIVATE_KEY by the content of /etc/wireguard/clients/iphone/privatekey
+PrivateKey: Replace PEER_IPHONE_PRIVATE_KEY by the content of /etc/wireguard/clients/iphone/privatekey

-Put whatever DNS you want.
+DNS: Put whatever DNS you want.

-Replace SERVER_PUBLICKEY by the content of /etc/wireguard/publickey.
+PublicKey: Replace SERVER_PUBLICKEY by the content of /etc/wireguard/publickey.

-Allow specific IP if it's a static one or all if it's dynamic IP.
+AllowedIPs: Allow specific IP if it's a static one or all if it's dynamic IP.

-Specify the hostname or IP of your server and the port.
+Endpoint: Specify the hostname or IP of your server and the port.

 In /etc/wireguard/wg0.conf, replace PEER_IPHONE_PUBLIC_KEY by the content of /etc/wireguard/clients/iphone/publickey